Tadros Hanna studied fine arts in Cairo and worked as an architect and interior designer for 20 years in Egypt.

 His painting combines iconography that evokes the rich and complex mythologies and spiritual traditions of Egypt, including Coptic Christian and Islamic faiths.

-For Awakening, Tadros has made paintings alongside his children exploring themes of hope and life, and the power of creativity in affirming life, love and connection between people.
+Tadros’s recent work explores themes of hope and life, and the power of creativity in affirming life, love and connection between people.

 As Tadros says “Life is hope, and hope is life.”
 Art is the best way in which to explore and express the dreams we all share.